t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

 Now, let's try to import one invalid user event object and check the error message in the operation response.
 Note that in this case the operation itself is considered successful.

-The ```type``` field is required and should have one of defined values, so if you set some invalid value, you get the invalid user event objects.
+The ```type``` field is required and should have one of [defined values](https://cloud.google.com/retail/docs/user-events#types).
+That is, if you set some invalid value, you get the invalid user event object.

-There is a **```import_tutorial_invalid```** table in the BigQuery dataset that contains such invalid user events.
+You should create one more BigQuery table **```import_tutorial_invalid```** in the same dataset, dataset that contains such invalid user events.

+Follow the instructions described in **Upload user events data to the Cloud Storage bucket** and **Create the BigQuery table with the user events data** steps, use the **events/import_user_events_invalid.json** as a source.

-Let's use it for import to get an error message.
+Let's import from the table with one invalid user event to get an error message.

 Go to the code sample, assign a value of ```table_id``` to the table name: